 Protecting juveniles accused of serous controlled substance charges

 Drug trafficking is a serious offense that could lead to adult charges if an arrested juvenile has a record of adjudication.
 Upon conviction, the youth faces the potential of many years in prison.
 In my practice, I’ve represented youths in court on juvenile offenses and am determined to do everything in my power to prevent a single incident from ruining a young person’s life by finding a suitable alternative to incarceration whenever possible.

 Contact a drug trafficking lawyer in St. Petersburg, FL who understands the local court system

-At the law office of Joseph Montrone, Jr., P.A., I defend clients charged with drug trafficking and other drug law violations.
+At Joseph Montrone, Jr., P.A., I defend Florida clients accused of drug trafficking and other controlled substance offenses.
 A free initial consultation is provided.
 Contact me online or call my office at 727-888-0102.